Rayanworkout/Find-and-Replace/README.md

 # Find and Replace

-Search & Replace some patterns within your files with the speed and robustness of Rust (currently supports search only).
+Search & Replace some patterns within your files with the speed and robustness of Rust.

 ## Installation (Linux)